webonyx/graphql-php/UPGRADE.md

 ### Breaking: removed previously deprecated ability to define type as callable
 See https://github.com/webonyx/graphql-php/issues/35

-### Deprecated: `GraphQL\GraphQL::executeAndReturnResult` renamed to `GraphQL\GraphQL::executeQuery`
+### Deprecated: `GraphQL\GraphQL::executeAndReturnResult`
-Old method name is still available, but will trigger deprecation warning in next version.
+Method is renamed to `GraphQL\GraphQL::executeQuery`.
+Old method name is still available, but will trigger deprecation warning in the next version.

 ### Deprecated: `GraphQL\GraphQL::execute`
 Use `GraphQL\GraphQL::executeQuery()->toArray()` instead.